-A study conducted by Wesley E. et al. (2014) attempts to connect the street network designs with public health.
+Wesley et al. (2014) attempts to connect the street network designs with public health.
 A multilevel hierarchical model was obtained in their research to associate the pair of statistical models corresponding to micro and macro level relationships and interactions among them (Healy, 2001).
 The model demonstrates the influence of street networks on obesity, diabetes, high blood pressure, heart disease and asthma.
-The research was obtained by performing a survey of 24 California cities.
+The research was conducted by performing a survey in 24 California cities.
 Those cities exhibited a range of street network typologies using health data from California Health Interview Survey.
 The dependent variables used for the study were land use, commuting time, socioeconomic status and street design.
 The independent variables used in the study were categorized through street network characteristics, street design features, land use and socioeconomic factors.
 The study was used to determine the link between the street system and health disparities.
-The relation between the infrastructure and social and economic factors also tends to correlate with health.
-(Boone-Heinonen et al., 2011).
+The relation between the infrastructure and socio-economic factors also tends to correlate with health (Boone-Heinonen et al., 2011).
 The study included alternative methods of street design elements to promote healthy communities.
-The results obtained from the study potentially decreases the rates of obesity, diabetes, high blood pressure and heart disease in communities using small street networks.
-The research proposed the consideration of health when choosing a place to live; the analysis stated that compact cities tend to have better health outcomes.
+The study results show that the rates of obesity, diabetes, high blood pressure and heart disease decrease in communities using small street networks.
+The research proposed the health considerations when choosing a place to live.
+The analysis stated that compact cities tend to have better health outcomes.
 Finally, the research indicates that refining the classification of street networks and their attributes can help in attaining evidence-based suggestions.
 Policy makers could use those suggestions to enhance the infrastructure features of a community.

-Oliver Tristan et al. (2016) in their article on 'longitudinal association of active commuting with body mass index' evaluated the link between active commuting (walking and bicycling) and body mass index (BMI).
+Oliver Tristan et al. (2016) evaluated the link between active commuting (walking and bicycling) and body mass index (BMI).
 Self-reported data on an individual's height, weight, and active commuting were obtained from the Commuting and Health in Cambridge study for the years 2009-2012.
-A linear regression was formed using the reports from 809 test subjects.
+A linear regression model was developed using the reports from 809 test subjects.
 It acquires the correlation between conservation of an annual active commute and BMI at the end of the year.
-Also, the changes in active commuting time weekly and change in BMI over a year were linked to determine their significance.
+The changes in active commuting time weekly and change in BMI over a year were also linked to determine their significance.
 The BMI was calculated by dividing the self-reported weight of the individuals by the square of their self-reported height (World Health Organization, 2000).
 The self-reported commuting characteristics of individuals were obtained and analyzed using a weekly reviewed travel record.
 Two analyses were conducted to determine the longitudinal associations.
 The first one linked the conservation of walking and bicycling to work with the BMI.
 The second one connected the change in active commuting with a change in BMI.
 The dependent variables used in this study were age, sex, education, physical wellbeing, commuting distance, and non-commuting physical activities.
 The study found that longer bicycling commutes to work were linked to a lower BMI or the individuals who were overweight at baseline.
 The reduction in BMI on walking was only significant when the analysis was restricted to persons who typically had not moved at home or work.
 The other associations of walking were not significant with BMI.
 Finally, this research tends to provide evidence on the contribution of active commuting in reducing the BMI of various individuals, which in turn results in better health outcomes.
 The findings of this research elaborate the values of commuting to work and helps promote active transportation.